1-month Case study, Royal College of Art, 2024

 Instead of a "one-size-fits-all" approach to dieting, ZOE champions the belief that an individual’s unique biology determines how they should eat for optimal health.
 However, the data suggests that Zoe is struggling to fulfil its mission of ‘improving the health of millions by providing knowledge of personalised nutrition’.
 This formed the starting point and design direction for this project.

-Product Retention
+User Retention

 Personalised nutrition products struggle to build lasting habits.
 ZOE lost 23% of its user base in a single year.
 Half of all subscribers discontinue within six to nine months.